luisweir/streaming-client/README.md

 STATS=true
 # Stat bucket: HOUR, MINUTE (default) or SECOND.
 If not set time bucket won't be displayed, only summary.
 TIME_BUCKET=SECOND
+# Run streaming client for following time before shutting it down
+RUN_FOR=7080000
 ```

 > To use an environment file other than `.env` set the environment variable `ENVPATH` to the relative path of the env file.
 E.g. `export ENVPATH=./dev.env`